Abdul Salis

-Abdul Wahab Mumuni (born 6 July 1979), known professionally as Abdul Salis, is a British actor.
-He played paramedic Curtis Cooper on Casualty, the longest-running medical drama broadcast in the UK.
+Abdul Salis is a British actor.
+He played a paramedic called Curtis Cooper on the medical drama series Casualty.

 Career

 Television

-Salis has appeared in numerous television roles, including The Hidden City (2002), Casualty (2008–09), Trevor's World of Sport (2003), and the Doctor Who episode "Fear Her" (2006), in which he played Kel from the council.
+Salis has appeared in numerous television roles, including The Hidden City (2002); Casualty (2008–09), the longest-running medical drama broadcast in the UK; Trevor's World of Sport (2003), and the Doctor Who episode "Fear Her" (2006), in which he played Kel from the council.
 He starred in the CBBC series M.I.
 High, in the episode "The Big Bling," as footballer Ben Lacy.

 In Father Brown (2019), season 7, episode 2, "The Passing Bell," he portrayed Enoch Rowe, an immigrant farm labourer from Trinidad.
 In January 2019, Salis appeared in EastEnders as Caden James.

 In June 2020, Salis was announced to play Eamon Valda in Amazon's forthcoming The Wheel of Time.
 In 2022, he appeared as recurring character Sebastian in Catherine Tate’s six-part mockumentary sitcom Hard Cell, released on Netflix.

 Cinema

 Salis' film credits include Love Actually (2003), Welcome Home (2004), Animal (2004), and Sahara (2005).
 In Love Actually, he played Tony in the storyline involving Colin Frissell.
 The 2006 film Flyboys loosely portrayed aviation pioneer Eugene Jacques Bullard and the Lafayette Flying Corps; Salis played Eugene Skinner, a character inspired by Bullard.

-In 2025, he starred in F1 as Dodge Dowda, the chief mechanic of the fictional F1 team APEX Grand Prix.
+In 2025, he starred in F1 as Dodge Dowda, the chief mechanic of the fictional F1 team APXGP.

 Stage

 On stage, Salis has performed in Blood Wedding and The Road at the Orange Tree Theatre, as well as Joe Guy with Tiata Fahodzi.
 He appeared in the 2006 production of The Exonerated at London's Riverside Studios.

 In 2010, he portrayed David Taylor in the stage production of War Horse at the New London Theatre.
 In 2018, he played the roles of Kwame / Simon / Wole in Barber Shop Chronicles by Inua Ellams at the National Theatre.